torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 The situation is different for peripherals which are directly embedded in the SoC and connected to an internal system bus (AXI, APB, Avalon, and others).
-These buses do not support enumeration, and thus the kernel has to learn about the devices from elsewhere.
+These buses do analt support enumeration, and thus the kernel has to learn about the devices from elsewhere.
 This is exactly what the Device Tree was made for.